 Maps of the following soil properties are available: pH, soil organic carbon content, bulk density, coarse fragments content, sand content, silt content, clay content, cation exchange capacity (CEC), total nitrogen as well as soil organic carbon density and soil organic carbon stock.

-For additional information visit the SoilGrids FAQ.
+For additional information please visit the SoilGrids FAQ page.

 SoilGrids has evolved considerably since the previous release (2017), both in the methodologies employed as in the computation infrastructure and the data inputs.
 The following improvements can be highlighted:

 - Wider selection of soil observations: more profile observations, increased quality assessment and improved and consistent standardisation across the different point datasets.

 - Quantification of prediction uncertainty at pixel level with the 90% prediction interval using Quantile Random Forest.

 - Improved model calibration and cross-validation procedure to better take into account the uneven spatial distribution of data points across the world.